web analytics

 TNM system is broken down into three areas:

-For example a T1 tumor (least severe) can not be felt during a DRE, but signs of cancer cells are present in a biopsy;
+For example, a T1 tumor (the least severe) can not be felt during a DRE, but signs of cancer cells are present in a biopsy.

 Anyone experiencing any of the symptoms of prostate cancer should immediately schedule an appointment with their physician because an early diagnosis can make all the difference.

-4- Sexual Intercourse and Prostate Cancer Risk Factors, Signs and Symptoms of Prostrate Cancer
+4- Sexual Intercourse and Prostate Cancer Risk Factors, Signs and Symptoms of Prostate Cancer

-Prostrate cancer is a type of cancer that attacks prostrate in men organ.
+Prostate cancer is a type of cancer that attacks the prostate gland in men’s organs.

 The Prostrate is a male organ responsible for seminal fluid, which is used to transport and support sperm.

 Any male can develop prostate cancer.
-But there are specific risk factors, which increase a person’s chances of developing the disease.
+But there are specific risk factors that increase a person’s chances of developing the disease.

-We will discuss those risk factors, symptoms and treatments of prostrate cancer in this article.
+We will discuss those risk factors, symptoms, and treatments of prostate cancer in this article.

-Men who are above the age of 50 are at a greater risk of developing prostate cancer than their young counterparts.
+Men who are above the age of 50 are at a greater risk of developing prostate cancer than their younger counterparts.

-However, it hardly goes to prove that young men won’t or cannot be diagnosed with prostrate cancer.
+However, it hardly goes to prove that young men won’t or cannot be diagnosed with prostate cancer.

-But the likelihood of young male being affected with it is substantially lower.
+But the likelihood of young males being affected by it is substantially lower.

-It has also been found that African-American men are also more susceptible to prostrate cancer than others.
+It has also been found that African-American men are more susceptible to prostate cancer than others.

-The testosterone level in these men is higher than their counterparts in other region or countries.
+The testosterone level in these men is higher than their counterparts in other regions or countries.

-Testosterone is responsible for stimulating prostate gland growth but not related to sexual intercourse and prostate cancer.
+Testosterone is responsible for stimulating prostate gland growth, but not related to sexual intercourse or prostate cancer.

 Keeping this reason in mind, men who have taken testosterone therapy or who suffer from hypergonadism are at a comparatively greater risk for prostate cancer.

-Third risk factor for prostrate cancer is high-fat diets or the men who suffer from obesity.
+The third risk factor for prostate cancer is high-fat diets or men who suffer from obesity.

 Obesity also increases the chances of developing prostate cancer.